• About PeterSIronwood

 Photo by Oleg Magni on Pexels.com

 This is not to say that America (or any other country) should right now have “open borders” and let everyone in for every purpose.
+(Nor, by the way, has any politician of any party suggested that we do that).
 Nor should a tennis player hit every shot with all their might.
 Nor should a football team try the riskiest possible plays at every turn.
-All systems need to strike a balance among replication of what works, providing defense of what one has and exploring what is new and different.
+All systems need to strike a balance between replicating what works–providing defense of what one has while also bravely exploring what is new and different.
 That is what nature does.
-Every generation “replicates” aspects of the previous generation but every generation must also explore new directions.
+Every generation “replicates” aspects of the previous generation but every generation also explores new directions.
 Life does this through sexual selection, mutation, and cross over.

 This balance plays out in career as well.
 You need to decide for yourself how much and what kinds of risks to take.
 When I obtained my doctorate in experimental psychology, for example, it would have been relatively un-risky in many ways to get a tenure-track faculty position.
 Instead, I chose managing a research project on the psychology of aging at Harvard Med School.
 To be sure, this is far less than the risk that some people take when; e.g., joining “Doctors without borders” or sinking all their life savings (along with all the life savings of their friends and relatives) into a start-up.